HarryHe11/Tianchi-PRF/README.md

 # TIANCHI-Purchase-Redemption-Forecast-Challenge
 My solution of this Aliyun Tianchi challenge (https://tianchi.aliyun.com/competition/entrance/231573/introduction).

 __Achieved online score: 132.89, Ranking TOP 5% (431/8452, updated on 2022.1.29)__

 # Introduction：

 The challenge focuses on forecasting the daily capital inflow and outflow of the “YuEBao” monetary fund in the future.
-For the monetary fund, capital inflow means subscription behavior, and capital outflow is redemption behavior.
+For the monetary fund, capital inflow means purchase, and capital outflow is redemption.

 Datasets and its description are available at the official website of this challenge

 # Repository Structure: